mtumilowicz/java12-io-socket-client-server-workshop/README.md

     * {@link java.io.OutputStream OutputStream}.
     public synchronized void close() throws IOException
     ```
-* closing `ServerSocket` will not close its streams
 * `ServerSocket` is a `java.net` class that provides a system-independent implementation of the server side of a
 client/server socket connection
     * useful constructors